1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 These conflicts can also occur if you uninstall and then reinstall the application without deleting the configuration, while changes have been made on kDrive Web.
 To avoid this, it is recommended to:

-- Or fully synchronize before any uninstallation.
+- Or synchronize completely before any uninstallation.

 When simultaneous modifications are made to the same file (locally and on kDrive Web, or while the application is closed), kDrive automatically manages these conflicts according to specific rules.